corygrunk/antirobot/about.md

 I'm [Cory](http://corygrunk.com/), and this is my photo blog.
 I like to take photos of things I encounter every day.
 I hope you enjoy them.

-My favorite camera over the years has been my Lomo LC-A, but film is expensive and a pain in the ass (sorry, it is).
-I've used a bunch of digital cameras over the years but lately I've landed on the Ricoh GR.
-It feels kind of Lomo-ish, it's small, and the image quality is great.
+My favorite camera over the years has always been the Lomo LC-A. It is small and the results were often unpredictable.
+I love it.
+I enjoy shooting with rangefinders.
+The fact that you aren't seeing the true field of view that the lens sees can yield unpredictable results.
+Of course you get better at predicting the end result with practice but you still get a great feeling of anticipation when you finally get to look through your photos.
+I'm shooting mostly with a Ricoh GR and a Leica M9 (now that the price has finally come down.)

 I'm doing this blog to keep me posting photos and not letting them hide on my hard drive.